lensesio/fast-data-dev/examples/box-ssl-enabled/README.md

 A more personalized configuration can mean changing the IP.
 For that, configure `SSL_EXTRA_HOSTS` with an extra IP.

-To test this configuration just run:
+To test the configuration just run:

 ```bash
 docker run -e ADV_HOST=127.0.0.1 \